learning-zone/azure-basics/README.md

 #### Q. What is Azure Front Door, and how does it improve application performance?
 #### Q. Our web application experiences a sudden spike in traffic.
 How would you use Azure services to scale the application horizontally?
 #### Q. Explain what host cache (host caching) is in Azure?
+#### Q. How can you make a SQL Azure Database perform better?
+#### Q. How is the performance of pipelines optimized in Azure Data Factory?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>